 B2B eCommerce allows you to serve the needs of a diverse set of customers, each with its own packaging needs.

 Not only can you personalize products and prices, but you can also operate multiple websites geared to the needs of specific verticals.
 For example, B2B eCommerce makes it easy to create one experience for healthcare product packaging, another for food packaging, and another for beverages, perfumes, and pharmaceuticals.
 A flexible B2B eCommerce platform should allow you to operate unlimited, customized front-end experiences with a single backend.

-B2B eCommerce platforms allow you to embrace the complexity of your sales processes, not shy away from them.
+B2B eCommerce platforms allow your B2B packaging company to embrace the complexity of the sales processes, not shy away from them.
 By allowing customers to create their own user roles and permissions, you allow them to conform your systems to their internal hierarchy.
 Following up with the right person at the right time is easier with visibility into your client’s purchase approval process.
 And with digital technology, your eCommerce system conforms on a customer-by-customer basis.

-With eCommerce, you can accept and process orders with EDI or using punch-out catalogs.
+You can accept and process orders with EDI for eCommerce or use punch-out catalogs.
 You can support B2B and D2C business models with one instance.

 Gala Imports is a supplier of glass and PET containers to small and medium-sized manufacturers and businesses across Australia, New Zealand, the Pacific area in general.
 Since 1986, they have supplied packaging for industries such as: